 Professor Myers is a member of the Complementary Medicine Evaluation Committee of the Commonwealth Government, a statutory expert advisory committee to the Office of Complementary Medicines of Therapeutic Goods Administration of the Australian Government Department of Health and Aged Care.
 He has acted as consultant to industry, government and educational institutions on a broad range of issues involving natural medicine.
 He is a co-author of Government reviews on the practice of Traditional Chinese Medicine in Australia (1996) and on Naturopathy and Western Herbal Medicine (2005).

 - Holds academic positions as a Professor in Naturopathic, Complementary and Integrative Medicine at Southern Cross University and Western Sydney University.
 Undertakes clinical, laboratory and epidemiological research for the complementary medicine industry researching the pharmacology of complementary medicines.
 Over the past three decades has worked with a wide range of industry sponsors both in Australia and internationally.

-University of Adelaide, South Australia
+JBI, University of Adelaide, SA

 - Publications related to evidence synthesis of complementary therapies.